 Visa Information for Temporary Visitors

-The Consular Section provides full Nonimmigrant Visa Services for Lebanese Citizens.
-Third-country nationals may apply for U.S. visas in Beirut if they have well established, long-term residency in Lebanon.
+The Consular Section provides full Non-immigrant Visa Services for Lebanese Citizens.
+Third-country nationals may apply for U.S. visas in Beirut.

 Hours of Operation

-The visa section of the Embassy conducts nonimmigrant interviews, by appointment, Monday through Friday from 8:00 a.m. to 12:00 p.m.
+The visa section of the Embassy conducts non-immigrant interviews, by appointment only, Monday through Friday from 8:00 a.m. to 12:00 p.m., and from 13:00 p.m. to 14:30 p.m.
 No visa interviews are conducted on the last Friday of each month.

 Applicants issued visas can collect their passports and ask for information at the upper entrance of the Embassy, Monday through Friday from 3:00 p.m. to 4:00 p.m.
-Passports will be returned to visa applicants themselves or their immediate relatives only.
-The immediate relative will be required to present a document proving his relationship to the applicant in order to pick up a passport on the applicant’s behalf.
+Passports will be returned to visa applicants themselves, their immediate relatives, or a representative.

-Please note that there will be no pass back services between 3 & 4PM on this Friday, May 17, 2013.
+Please note that there will be no passback services on December 20, 24 and 31, 2013 between 3 and 4PM.

 How to Reapply if Denied

-Applicants who are denied visas to the U.S. may reapply by filling out a new application form and making an appointment at any branch of the Credit Libanais bank.
-They will have their case heard by another consular officer.
+Applicants who are denied visas to the U.S. may reapply.
+Starting August 16, 2013 use the new non-immigrant visa application procedures.
+Applicants will have their case heard by another consular officer.
 However, the applicant should be able to demonstrate changes in their personal situation that caused them to be denied in their earlier interview.

 Who May Accompany Applicant to the Interview?